org-arl/fjage/doc/html/_sources/quickstart.txt

     bash$ cat logs/log-0.txt | grep HelloWorldAgent@
     1377443280802|INFO|HelloWorldAgent@18:println|Hello world!!!
     bash$

+.. tip:: The code for the HelloWorldAgent is located in the samples directory.
+You can simply run it by typing:

+    `<samples/01_hello`.

 The default fjåge log file format is pipe-separated, where the first column is the timestamp in milliseconds, the second column is the log level, the third column is the agent class name + threadID + method name, and the last column is the log message.
 You may change the format if you like by loading a custom logging configuration by specifying a `java.util.logging.config.file` system property while starting the JVM (see `Java logging <http://docs.oracle.com/javase/7/docs/technotes/guides/logging/overview.html>`_).